CruzHacks/cruzhacks-organizer-challenges/design-challenge.md

 We're looking for clean, eye-catching designs that represent CruzHacks, technology, inclusion, and innovation.

-Feel free to follow your own design style, choose your own color palette, fonts, background color, etc. If you wish to use the 2019 color palette you are free to do so (#719AEB, #EBA471, #9782EA, #EB7187).
-We ask that you please do not copy designs already made for previous years, and that you do not work from a template.

 ## Submission

 - Your submission should be a PNG file:
-  - Hero: size 1152px x 700px.
-  - Flyer: size 1080px x 1920 px.
 - Please credit any sources you used if you included outside graphics.
 - If you have a portfolio or any supplemental work you wish to include in your application, please include it in your email.